ael-g/drone-kubernetes/README.md

 This plugin allows to update a Kubernetes deployment.

+This fork adds a `slack_incoming_webhook` env var that will notify your slcack channel that a container has been deployed.

 ## Usage

 This pipeline will update the `my-deployment` deployment with the image tagged `DRONE_COMMIT_SHA:0:8`